Barry Sherriff, Chairperson,

-It gives me great pleasure to present my third report to the Minister for Employment, Senator the Honourable Michaelia Cash, and the Australian Parliament on the operations of the Safety, Rehabilitation and Compensation Commission (the Commission) for the year ending 30 June 2016.
+It gives me great pleasure to present my fourth report to the Minister for Employment, Senator the Honourable Michaelia Cash, and the Australian Parliament on the operations of the Safety, Rehabilitation and Compensation Commission (the Commission) for the year ending 30 June 2017.

-I would like to acknowledge the valuable contributions made by all Members; in particular, the contribution made by Andrea Shaw who left the Commission in the reporting period.
+I would like to acknowledge the valuable contributions made by all Members.

 Strategic focus and plan